dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 1. Detect the document boundaries
 2. Normalize the document based on the detected boundaries

-The following sample code demonstrates the process:
+For demonstration purposes, the following sample code implements the border detection function:

 ```html
 <!DOCTYPE html>